s3rvac/weechat-notify-send/README.md

   `/usr/share/icons/hicolor/32x32/apps/weechat.png`.
 * `timeout`: Time after which the notification disappears (in milliseconds).
   Set it to 0 to disable the timeout.
 Default: 5000 (5 seconds).
+* `transient`: When a notification expires or is dismissed, remove it from the notification bar.
+Set it to `off` to keep the notification.
+Default: `on`.
 * `urgency`: Notification urgency (`low`, `normal`, `critical`).
 Default:
   `normal`.